mroughan/SurrealNumbers.jl/README.md

 forms that are equivalent in the sense that $x \equiv y$ if and only if $x \leq y$ and $y \leq x$.

+I think of this loosely as the parallel between rationals, e.g., we can have

+    2 // 4 == 1 // 2

+but it seemed to distinguish equality from equivalence here.
+It allows us to test when two surreal forms are the same thing, not just equivalent to the same number.
+Maybe later we should reduce this to an equality relation.

 BTW, here we hit one of the weirdnesses of Julia; 99\% of the time, you can redefine operators and comparators to do whatever you like on your new type.
 But you can't redefine $===$ or $\equiv$.
 The blog I